constretto/constretto-core/README.md

 [![Build Status](https://travis-ci.org/constretto/constretto-core.png)](https://travis-ci.org/constretto/constretto-core)

+## What's new in 2.1.2
+* Improved handling of generic fields and method parameter injections (thanks again to @ahaarrestad)

 ## What’s new in 2.1.1
 * Bugfix contributed by @ahaarrestad.
 Resolving properties to Map is finally working :-)